-YEAR ENDED 31 MARCH
+YEA R ENDED 31 MARCH

 2022 TIMES 2021 TIMES

-DA 1.1 0.6
+Net debt/EBITDA 1.1 0.6

-This financial covenant applies to both the revolving credit facility and US Private Placement Notes.
+1 This financial covenant applies to both the revolving credit facility and US Private Placement Notes.

 The Group monitors compliance against all its financial obligations and it is Group policy to manage the consolidated statement of financial position so as to operate well within these covenanted restrictions.
 In both the current and prior reporting periods, the Group complied with its financial covenants at all measurement points.
 (The Group is required to report on covenants after the interim and year-end reporting dates).